-We produced a series of bespoke oak seats, which were sat on top of stone gabions.
-We also designed and made six large charred and natural oak benches too fit in with the historical loading trams of the salt industry.
+We produced a series of bespoke Oak seats, which were sat on top of stone gabions.
+We also designed and made 6 large charred and natural Oak benches to fit in with the historical loading trams of the salt industry.

-Working in conjunction with visual artist Katayoun Dowlatshahi, we created bespoke oak bollards to help transform Northwhich Witton by implementing elements of traditional paving, street furniture and engaging public art.
+Working in conjunction with visual artist Katayoun Dowlatshahi, we created bespoke Oak Bollards to help transform Northwich Witton by implementing elements of traditional paving, street furniture and engaging public art.

-Perhaps the most distinguishable element of the oak bollards is the metal caps which were shaped like salt pillars.
-Furthermore, they helped provide historical reference to the town’s unique and distinguishable traditional paving and public art.
+Perhaps the most distinguishable element of the Oak Bollards is the metal caps which were shaped like salt pillars.
+Furthermore, they helped provide a historical reference to the town’s unique and distinguishable traditional paving and public art.